13903282022/hcorp2/terraform-getting-started.md

 $ terraform init
 ```

-Note: If you see error(s) at at the init step check that you have all the [Prerequisites] (https://github.com/13903282022/hcorp2/blob/main/terraform-getting-started.md#prerequisites) listed at the top of this document.
+Note: If you see error(s) check that you have all the [Prerequisites](https://github.com/13903282022/hcorp2/blob/main/terraform-getting-started.md#prerequisites) for this tutorial.

 ### Build resources